Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.

 Possible long term side effects

-For many people the side effects of radiotherapy wear off within a few weeks of the treatment ending, and they can go back to a normal life.
+For many people, the side effects of radiotherapy wear off within a few weeks of the treatment ending.
 But for some people radiotherapy can cause long term side effects.

 The possibility of long term side effects depends on the type of cancer, its size and position.
 It might also depend on how close the cancer is to nerves or other important organs or tissues.